BenhinMwendwa/Code-Challenge/README.md

 const speed = prompt(" Enter car speed  " )

-Create a function called carspeed with variable speed in brackets inside the function use if statement to check if the car speed is less than 70 or if the maximum speed has been exceeded. if the speed limit has not been exceeded Ok is returned but if it has been exceeded it calculates the how much speed has been exceeded.for every 5km above average a point is given if the points accumilate to 12 then the drivers licence is suspended
+Create a function called car speed with variable speed in brackets inside the function use if statement to check if the car speed is less than 70 or if the maximum speed has been exceeded. if the speed limit has not been exceeded Ok is returned but if it has been exceeded it calculates the how much speed has been exceeded.for every 5km above speedLImit  a point is given if the points accumulate to 12 then the drivers license is suspended

 function CarSpeed(speed) {
     if (speed< 70) //